 - If it turns out not to be a good fit, you can stroll around the portal, search for other studies that interest you, and connect with those study teams to keep the matchmaking movement going!

 Cool Fact: you’re now considered a New Normal VIP (Very Important Participant) — just for registering.
-Now all that’s left for you to do is keep on teaming up with studies.
+Now all that’s left for you to do is keep on exploring studies.

-Here’s some cool background info: when researchers conduct a study within an institution (like ours!) they have to share their plans and details with an Institutional Review Board, nicknamed the IRB for short.
+Here’s some cool background info: when researchers within an institution (like ours!) conduct a study that involves humans) they have to share their plans and details with an Institutional Review Board, nicknamed the IRB for short.

 P.S.
-Keep in mind that TONS of studies have little to no risk, like donating data or taking a survey.
+Keep in mind that there are TONS of studies out there, ranging from donating data to taking a survey to doing a clinical trial.

 We have great respect for all VIPs, especially those who took great risks for humanity, just like we have great respect for our veterans who took great risks for our country. #Grateful